bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Step 1.
 Deployment
 -----------------------------

-Though, SJ-Platform is quite a complex system and it includes a range of necessary services, no special skills are required for its deployment.
+Though SJ-Platform is quite a complex system and it includes a range of necessary services, no special skills are required for its deployment.

 There are three options to deploy the platform.
 Please, read the description for each option and choose the most convenient for you.